OXID-eSales/oxapi-documentation/install.rst

     composer require oxid-esales/graphql-storefront

 If you want to read and update configurations you should also install the **OXID GraphQL Configuration Access** module.
-In case you are updating your module from v1.0.0  (which is compatible with OXID eShop 7.0.x) to OXID eShop 7.1.x compatible module version, please run **“composer require oxid-esales/graphql-configuration-access ^v1.1.0-rc.1 --with-all-dependencies”**

 .. code-block:: bash

     composer require oxid-esales/graphql-configuration-access

 Both modules will automatically install the **OXID GraphQL Base** module, which is needed for general GraphQL integration into the OXID eShop.
-In case you are updating your module from v8.1.x  (which is compatible with OXID eShop 7.0.x) to OXID eShop 7.1.x compatible module version, please run **“composer require oxid-esales/graphql-base ^v9.0.0-rc.1 --with-all-dependencies”**

 .. code-block:: bash